kp2zf/RedDotMap/README.md

 While **RedDotGreenDot** is built with a focus on Web 2.0 sensibilities (user-generated content, lightweight design, etc.), smart code also allows it to accomomdate a range of user characteristics, ranging from interoperability between browsers to CSS based rescaling.

 #### Collaborative Focus Based on Shared Values
-From the use of a single Github branch to increase team dialogue to the diverse team itself, **Title** has truly been built to serve the needs of its users.
+From the use of a single Github branch to increase team dialogue to the diverse team itself, **RedDotGreenDot** has truly been built to serve the needs of its users.
 It facilitates the transfer, analysis, and discussion of critical information for the wider UVA community.

 #### User-Oriented UX
 Data entry is made simple and intuitive through the use of clean, familiar archetypes as well as paradigm-shifting data visualization for full information transfer.